-Current research: groundwater-surface water interactions in coastal and alluvial aquifers, estimating past sea-level change, interannual and interdecadal controls on water resources in North Carolina
+Current research: groundwater-surface water interactions in coastal and alluvial aquifers, estimating past sea-level change, interannual and interdecadal controls on water resources in North Carolina, urban hydrology, effects of runoff on riparian aquifer dynamics

 Coastal aquifers: Hatteras Island field site

-I have spent the past three years developing a research program at a 'shingle' beach field site in Hallsands, UK.
-For this research, I am collaborating with Roland Gehrels, a professor at the University of Plymouth in Plymouth, England.
+I have spent the past five years developing a research program at a 'shingle' beach field site in Hallsands, England.
+For this research, I am collaborating with Roland Gehrels, a professor at the University of York, England.
 I went to this field site for initial data collection in August 2009.
 I spent seven months as a Visiting Fellow of the University of Plymouth's Marine Institute in 2011.
 The ultimate goal of our study is to develop a new method of measuring past changes in sea level using freshwater reed samples rather than the traditional salt marsh samples.
 This research has also given me the opportunity to study a coastal barrier with a completely different hydrogeology than the barrier islands of North Carolina.
 The 'shingle' beaches of southwest England comprise high-permeability gravels overlying low-permeability peat.
 In addition, the macrotidal field site experiences maximum tidal variations of nearly five meters.
-The picture below shows the 'shingle' beach at Hallsands abutting the English Channel with the freshwater marsh to the right of the beach.
+The picture below at the top shows the 'shingle' beach at Hallsands abutting the English Channel with the freshwater marsh to the right of the beach.
+Since 2014, my research in the UK has expanded to two sites in Wales, notably Abermawr Beach in Pembrokeshire, southwest Wales (pictured below middle), and Rhoscolyn Beach on the island of Anglesey, northwest Wales (pictured below bottom).
+These sites, while also macrotidal, also have experienced different glacial histories, and, therefore, different relative rates of sea-level change.
+We are currently working with Geoff Richards, a PhD student at the University of York in the research of these sites.

 Alluvial aquifers: Boone Creek field site